 While the BMI formula is a quick way to estimate health status and disease risk, it is not without fault.
 Since it only takes height and weight into consideration, it is not the perfect model for all individuals.

 In addition, it does not directly measure body fat.
-As with all health calculations, it is an estimate of weight and body fat.
+As with all health calculations, it is an estimate and has limitations.

 For instance, bodybuilders and athletes may have a higher body weight.
 However, this is due to increased lean muscle mass and not fat mass (or adiposity).